armanriazi/messagebrokers/workspace/INTRO.md

 ![pub-sub-concept](./assets/images/event-msg-properties.png)

+Producers and consumers must agree upon the payload format so that the data can be properly interpreted. **Event messages use a schema to define the payload format.**

 ## Mechanisms

 - **Message Queues**: At the heart of message brokers' operation is the concept of a message queue.
 Messages are stored in the queue in the order they arrive, ensuring they are processed **in sequence**.
 This mechanism **supports asynchronous processing**, preventing data loss, and allowing systems to continue functioning even if processes or connections fail.
-Message queues are either stored in **memory or on a hard disk***, depending on the requirements for durability and persistence [4].
+Message queues are either stored in **memory or on a hard disk**, depending on the requirements for durability and persistence [4].

 - **Translation and Routing**: Message brokers translate messages from the **sender's protocol to the receiver's protocol**, ensuring interoperability.
 They also route messages to the appropriate destination based on predefined rules or patterns, facilitating the decoupling of senders and receivers [2].